-Monsanto, a well-known agrochemical giant was the first manufacturer to sell the glyphosate-based herbicide product 'Roundup' back in 1974.
+Monsanto was the first to sell the glyphosate-based herbicide product 'Roundup' back in 1974.

-In 2015, the International Agency for Research on Cancer (IARC), a part of the WHO determined that glyphosate is "probably carcinogenic to humans".
-Further, studies revealed that the use of glyphosate-based weed killers was linked to the development of non-Hodgkin's lymphoma.
+In 2015, the International Agency for Research on Cancer (IARC), a part of the WHO, determined that glyphosate is "probably carcinogenic to humans."
+Further, studies revealed that a link between glyphosate and non-Hodgkin's lymphoma.

-Bayer never pulled Roundup off the market and repeatedly claims that it is safe and important for farmers using this herbicide in combination with genetically modified seeds provided by the company.
+Bayer never pulled Roundup off the market and repeatedly claims that it is safe and important for farmers to use this herbicide in combination with genetically modified seeds provided by the company.

 - Proof regarding your use of the herbicide: You must be able to prove that you were exposed to glyphosate while using the herbicide product Roundup.
 This can be done by providing sufficient evidence that you used one of Monsanto's glyphosate-containing weed killers through submission of receipts, partially used bottles, landscaping invoices, and standard operating procedures if you had sprayed the weed killer at work.